Revitalize Classroom Libraries for Digital Natives

 Take a quick look at the video below.
 At the end of each technology class, I allow pairs of students to shoot a 30-second promo for any nonfiction e-book.
 Pairs can easily edit, upload, and (QR) code their promo within one 20-minute recess period.
 Print out the coded nonfiction promo, and use an acrylic display holder to showcase the nonfiction codes in your library.

-Download Tech Tools for Schools' Facebook template or use Classtools' "Fakebook" or "Twister" accounts to bring new life to biographies or a character study.
+Download Tech Tools for Schools' Facebook template or use "Twister" account to bring new life to biographies or a character study.
 After reading, "reward" readers with time to create profiles, post, or tweet from the perspective of their favorite character or biography subject.
-And check out "Fakebook: 90 Second Video Tutorial" from History Teacher on Vimeo.